-- Plans include: - Medicare HMOs Health Maintenance Organizations - Must stay within their network of providers - Medicare PPOs Preferred Provider Organization - Stay within the network for the lowest copayments, out of network would cost more - Medicare PFFS Private Fee-for-Service - Can go to any provider within their network or any provider who will accept the plan - Special Needs Plans These are plans which limit their membership to people who live in certain institutions (nursing homes) or who are eligible for both Medicare and Medicaid. - Private insurance companies administer your Medicare instead of the government - Plans must cover at least what Original Medicare covers, but may include additional benefits such as vision, dental and/or wellness and health programs - Very strict marketing rules apply to these plans - Some plans offer prescription coverage, while others do not - Original Medicare covers Hospice care even if you are in a Medicare Advantage plan - There are 36 plans from 9 different companies with monthly premiums ranging from zero to \$163 in 2015.
-In 2016 there will be 31 plans from 9 companies with premiums from zero to \$188 per month.
-Also there are 6 Special Needs Plans.
+- Plans include: - Medicare HMOs Health Maintenance Organizations - Must stay within their network of providers - Medicare PPOs Preferred Provider Organization - Stay within the network for the lowest copayments, out of network would cost more - Medicare PFFS Private Fee-for-Service - Can go to any provider within their network or any provider who will accept the plan - Special Needs Plans These are plans which limit their membership to people who live in certain institutions (nursing homes) or who are eligible for both Medicare and Medicaid. - Private insurance companies administer your Medicare instead of the government - Plans must cover at least what Original Medicare covers, but may include additional benefits such as vision, dental and/or wellness and health programs - Very strict marketing rules apply to these plans - Some plans offer prescription coverage, while others do not

+- Original Medicare covers Hospice care even if you are in a Medicare Advantage plan - For 2023, in Onondaga County, there are 46 plans from 8 different companies with monthly premiums ranging from zero to \$155.00.
+There are also one Medicare Savings Account and ten Special Needs Plans (institutionalized and dual eligible).